eugenetriguba/quiz-cli/README.md

 # Quiz CLI

-Quiz CLI is a toy program for created for practice and getting more familiar with various Go standard libraries.
+Quiz CLI is a toy program created for practice and getting more familiar with various Go standard libraries.

 It reads in problems from the `problems.csv` file.
 That file also